SOFIA/HAWC+ Far-Infrared Polarimetric Large-Area CMZ Exploration (FIREPLACE) Survey III: Full Survey Data Set: INTRODUCTION

 \section{INTRODUCTION}

-The Central Molecular Zone (CMZ) of the Galactic Center (GC) is an extreme region of the Milky Way containing elevated molecular densities \citep[10$\rm^3$ -- 10$\rm^6$ cm$^{-3}$; \eg,][]{Mills2018} and magnetic field strengths \citep[100s of $\rm\mu$G -- mG,][]{Yusef-Zadeh1987a,Chuss2003a,Pillai2015,Mangilli2019} compared to what is observed in the Galactic disk.
+The Central Molecular Zone (CMZ) of the Galactic Center (GC) is an extreme region of the Milky Way, containing elevated molecular densities \citep[10$\rm^3$ -- 10$\rm^6$ cm$^{-3}$; \eg,][]{Mills2018} and magnetic field strengths \citep[100s of $\rm\mu$G -- mG,][]{Yusef-Zadeh1987a,Plante1995,Chuss2003a,Pillai2015,Hsieh2018,Mangilli2019,Guerra2023} compared to what is observed in the Galactic disk.
 A 3-color view of this region probed by radio and infrared observations is shown in Figure \ref{fig:legend}, where prominent molecular clouds throughout the CMZ have been labeled.
-The extreme properties of the CMZ, compared to those observed in the Galactic Disk, and the fact that it is the closest Galactic nuclear region to Earth, makes it an important region to study to deepen our understanding of galactic nuclear regions more generally.
+The combination of its extreme properties and proximity to Earth compared to other galactic nuclear regions makes it a useful proxy for more distant gas-rich galactic nuclei throughout the universe.

-The star formation rate (SFR) is much lower in the CMZ than in the Galactic disk \cite[e.g.][]{Morris2023,Longmore2013}.
-The low SFR is particularly unexpected given the amount of dense gas in the CMZ \citep[\eg{} 2-6$\rm\times$10$\rm^{7}$ \msun,][]{Barnes2017,Morris1996b}.
+The star formation rate (SFR) is much lower in the CMZ than in the Galactic disk \cite[e.g.][]{Longmore2013,Morris2023}.
+The low SFR is particularly unexpected given the amount of dense gas in the CMZ \citep[\eg{} 2-6$\rm\times$10$\rm^{7}$ \msun,][]{Morris1996b,Barnes2017}.
 There are multiple possible explanations for the low SFR in the CMZ, such as the strength and compressibility of turbulence in the region or that the CMZ could be in a period of inactivity between episodic bursts of star formation \citep{Krumholz2015}.
-Another possibility could be the elevated magnetic field strengths observed in the region.
+Another factor that could contribute to the inhibition of star formation in the CMZ is the elevated magnetic field strengths observed in the region \citep[e.g.,][]{Morris1989iaus,Morris1993}.

-The role of the magnetic field in the CMZ has been studied using both radio and infrared observations.
+The distribution of the magnetic field in the CMZ has been studied using both radio and infrared observations.
 Radio observations reveal a population of synchrotron structures known as non-thermal filaments (NTFs) that are understood to trace ordered magnetic fields.
-These NTFs are predominantly oriented perpendicular to the Galactic plane \citep{Yusef-Zadeh2022,Heywood2022,Morris1996a}.
-The general orientation of the NTF population has been interpreted to indicate a large-scale poloidal magnetic field that pervades the GC \citep{Morris2006sum,Yusef-Zadeh2004}.
+These NTFs are predominantly oriented perpendicular to the Galactic plane \citep{Morris1996a,Yusef-Zadeh2022,Heywood2022}.
+The general orientation of the NTF population has been interpreted to indicate a large-scale vertical (or possibly poloidal) magnetic field that pervades the GC \citep{Yusef-Zadeh2004,Morris2006sum}.